GreatRSingh/element-android/README.md

 # Roadmap

 The version 1.0.0 of Element still misses some features which was previously included in Riot-Android.
-The team will work to add them on a regular basis.
+The team will work to add them on a regular basis..

 # Releases to app stores